-Ask any liberal how they arrived at the notion that the liberal method of problem solving is more effective than conservative one, and you’ll undoubtedly have the word “kindness” dropped at one point in their explanation.
-If they do not use that specific word, they will undoubtedly drop the words “compassionate” or “nice” in some form.
-If their inquisitor points out that most of the “nice” and “compassionate” big government fixes for ending poverty have resulted in numerous unintended consequences, and that it could be argued that many of those programs have resulted in doing more harm than good, the inquisitor should be prepared to have a “best intentions” argument dropped on them.
-The point for liberals is less about whether these programs actually succeed in some cold, numbers-oriented accounting spreadsheet, but that an effort was put forth to solve the problem.
+Ask a modern-day liberal how they arrive at the notion that the progressive method of problem solving is more effective than conservative one, and you’ll undoubtedly hear the word “kindness” dropped at one point in their explanation.
+If they do not use that word, they will undoubtedly drop the words “compassionate” or “nice” in some form.
+If we point out that most of the kind and compassionate big government fixes for ending poverty have resulted in numerous unintended consequences, and that it could be argued that many of those programs have ended up doing more harm than good, we should be prepared to hear their “best intentions” argument.
+Those who vote Democrat want these programs to succeed of course, but they are not so concerned with the programs’ success that they would vote to “fix” them, or change them if some cold, numbers-oriented accounting spreadsheet proved them ineffective.
+Their greater concern is that their favored politician puts forth an effort to solve the problem.

-In an attempt to avoid such a mistake, when it comes to common, ordinary citizens that profess an allegiance to the liberal way, we can look to a characterization of liberalism from one that could be said to be a forefather of modern day liberalism, former President Franklin Roosevelt:
+In an attempt to avoid undue partisan characterization, when it comes to trying to understand why common, ordinary citizens profess an allegiance to the progressive method to problem solving, we provide a characterization of the progressive ideology from someone who could be said to be a forefather of modern day liberalism, former President Franklin Roosevelt:

 “Divine justice weighs the sins of the cold-blooded and the sins of the warm-hearted in different scales.
 Better the occasional faults of a government that lives in a spirit of charity than the consistent omissions of a government frozen in the ice of its own indifference.”